Page contents

 Ask you to pay medical bills you don’t owe

-Unfortunately, if you’re following your monthly payment plan, delinquent medical collection can hurt your consumer credit reports.
-However, if your medical debt collections are under $500, they might not appear on your credit report nor affect credit scores.
+Unfortunately, if you follow your monthly payment plan, delinquent medical collections of hospital bills can hurt your consumer credit reports.
+However, if your medical debt collections are under $500, they might not appear on your credit report or affect your credit scores.

 In addition, most credit reporting agencies wait up to 12 months before adding delinquent medical debt to your credit report.
 So, you have ample time to settle your medical debt collection!

-However, once reported, the delinquent medical debt can remain a negative mark on your credit report for up to seven years.
-That way, it can ruin your credit score, causing it to drop by 100 points based on the Fico score.
+However, once reported, delinquent medical debt can remain a negative mark on your credit report for up to seven years.
+That can ruin your credit score, causing it to drop by 100 points based on the Fico score.

 Once your debt collector contacts you about delinquent medical bills, you should consult your healthcare insurance company or provider to discuss payment options.

-Your medical office may set up a billing arrangement based on your unique medical collection circumstances.
+Your medical office may set up a billing arrangement based on your unique Health bill recovery circumstances.
 If not, you can follow these seven steps to preserve your credit score:

-When paying delinquent healthcare bills, getting caught between your assurance company and medical provider is easy.
-You may struggle to understand the expenses of medical services and procedures, mainly if you receive medical care from many health care providers.
+Getting caught between your assurance company and medical provider is easy when paying delinquent healthcare bills.
+You may struggle to understand the expenses of medical services and procedures, mainly if you receive medical care from many healthcare providers.

 But before stressing about ways to start paying medical debts, you must ensure that your bills are accurate.
 You can determine whether your debt collectors are violating your rights by following these steps: